RitaAndAurora/ddrm-jfsebastian/MANUAL.md

 * `Send to synth...`: use this button to synchronize the DDRM with the slider values of J.F.
 Sebastian.
 Note that when navigating patches, using the Timbre Space, the tone selector, or when moving sliders in J.F.
 Sebastian, DDRM is also updated accordingly and there is no need to *manually* send values to the synth. however, in some occasions it might be useful to re-send all control values to DDRM to make sure it is in sync.
 Clicking the button will display a menu with the following options:
    *  `Patch`: send values corresponding to the full patch (both channels and performance section).
    *  `Channel I/II`: send only the values of the selected channel.
+   *  `Performance controls`: send only the values of the performance controls (the lower row of controls).

 ### 2.8 The Randomizer

 J.F.
 Sebastian incorporates a feature to create slight (or wild!) variations of the currently loaded patch.
 This is called the **Randomizer**.
 Clicking on the `Randomize!` button in the lower part of the interface will instantly create a variation of the current patch.
 Using the `Settings...` button on the lower right side of J.F.
-Sebastian and chosing the `Randomizer settings` menu you can set some options to decide how the Randomizer will change the patch:
+Sebastian and chosing the `Randomizer` menu you can set some options to decide how the Randomizer will change the patch:

 * `Affected controls`: using that menu option you can select which controls will be affected by the Randomizer when pressing the `Randomize!` button.
 You can enable or disable the controls of channel I, channel II and the performance controls section.